liamgu06/GraphACL/README.md

 # GraphACL

-This is our PyTorch implementation for the paper, "Self-supervised Graph-level Representation Learning with Adversarial Contrastive Learning".
+PyTorch implementation for the paper, "Self-supervised Graph-level Representation Learning with Adversarial Contrastive Learning".

 ## Dependencies